vestrel00/contacts-android/docs/other/link-unlink-contacts.md

 val contactId: Long? = linkResult.contactId
 ```

-> Note that the `contactId` will belong to one of the linked Contacts.
+> ℹ️ The `contactId` will belong to one of the linked Contacts.

 Once you have the Contact ID, you can retrieve the Contact via the `Query` API,